eoprede/prusa_profiles/MK2/Slic3r/README.md

 Profile by Chris Warkocki

 Pretty PETG V3.
 Just fixed a couple things with bridging I didn't like in the V2.
 Will work on the MK2, MK2s, and the MK3 for certain.

+### Pretty PLA V3
+Profile by Chris Warkocki

+Profiles time!
+I fixed the missing z hop necessary in the Pretty PLA profile so enjoy the refined and fixed version right here right now.
+It will work for certain on the MK2, MK2s, and the MK3.
+Nothing crazy in there and is just a nice simple profile with many many refinements.